Creating a glossy thermometer chart

-Choose Clustered Column.
+Choose the Clustered Column chart.

 4. To make the column occupy the entire width of the plot area, double-click the column to display the Format Data Series task pane (or choose it in the popup menu).
 Then in the Series Options tab, change the Gap Width setting:

-Set the Gap width to 0.
+Set the Gap Width to 0.

-5. On the Format Axis task pane, in the Axis Options tab, set the Minimum to 0 and the Maximum to 1 (if you use an percentage axis) or to 1000 (for this example):
+5. On the Format Axis task pane, in the Axis Options tab, set the Minimum to 0 and the Maximum to 1 (if you use a percentage axis) or to 1000 (for this example):